rjagtani/yavpn/README.md

 You can apply a simple test to check if the program runs properly.
 - on client machine `ping 10.0.0.1 -c 4` which is the server machine
 - you should receive ping replies from the server

-- you should see 'in and out' ICMP packets on both Client and Server console.
+- on client machine `ping 8.8.8.8 -c 4` which is the google DNS server
+- you should receive ping replies from the server

+Also, you can check your route table that all your traffic sends through the TUN device

-## Debug Tools
+## Useful Tools

 ### Route table
 - **route**